 We’re leading the field of research into brain tumours and, with your support, we’ve committed over £52 million to world-class research to date.

 But to defeat brain tumours, we urgently need to fund more pioneering projects, discover better treatments and improve quality of life for everyone affected.
 So please, donate to our appeal today and together, we can find a cure faster.

 Because of brain tumours, many people’s wishes will sadly never come true.
-Click to read some of our supporters’ wishes below and find out why continued funding for research is so important to them.
+Click the images below to read some of our supporters’ wishes and find out why continued funding for research is so important to them.

 This year, as they do every year, Sacha Langton-Gilks and her family will be making a Christmas cake using their family recipe.
 Sacha’s son, DD, used to love overseeing this festive tradition, but because of his brain tumour, he’s no longer here to share in that joy.

 In 2007, DD was diagnosed with a medulloblastoma, the most common type of cancerous brain tumour in children, aged just 11.
 Because the tumour was discovered so late, he had to endure 22 months of chemotherapy, six weeks of radiotherapy and 11 brain tumour operations - along with endless complications along the way.
 And he developed full dementia before he died, which might not have happened if the tumour had been caught earlier.

 Sacha says: “For our family, DD’s legacy is raising awareness of the symptoms of this disease and putting more money into world-class research so we can we stop other parents going through the same heartbreak.
 The Brain Tumour Charity’s HeadSmart campaign, which has helped halve diagnosis times in children, arose out of research funded by The Charity.
 So just think what else we can achieve if we all join together!”